Cortically based optimal transport: Implementation

-The images we consider are simple shapes of the letters `T' and `E', the second rotated of about $\frac{\pi}{4}$ counterclockwise.
+The images we consider are simple shapes of the letters `T' and `E', the second ones rotated of about $\frac{\pi}{4}$ counterclockwise.
 We show the implementation for this input in order to emphasize the ability of our model to reconstruct rotational displacement.
+We also add an hammer-type shape, in order to show that the implementation works well also in the case of a multi-scale object, that is shapes with different thickness along the figure are also well preserved.

-Furthermore, we compare this numerical cortical-style implementation with a classical 2-dimensional planar regularized optimal transport implementation, following the general theory treated for example in \cite[\S3]{peycut19}, and evaluating the transport matrix again via the Sinkhorn algorithm.
+Furthermore, we compare this numerical cortical-style implementation with a classical 2-dimensional planar regularized optimal transport implementation, following the general theory treated for example in \cite[\S3]{peycut19}, and evaluating the transport matrix again via the Sinkhorn's algorithm.
+In this case we take the two inputs $I_0,I_1$ and the probabilities $\nu_0,\nu_1\in \P(\llbracket 1,D\rrbracket)$ obtained by normalizing the inputs.
+The cost function is the quadratic cost $c\colon \llbracket 1,D\rrbracket^2\to \R^+$ such that $c(i,j)=(i-j)^2$.

-We applied a smoothing threshold in order to reduce the blur due to the entropic regularization in both our implementations.
+We point out that we applied a smoothing threshold in order to reduce the blur due to the entropic regularization in both our implementations.
 In particular, we passed the pictures through the sigmoid

-where $y\in [0,1]$ is the pixel intensity and we choose $k=30$ and $z_0=0.7$.
+where $y\in [0,1]$ is the pixel intensity and we choose $k=30$ and $z_0=0.65$.

 In these reconstructed images obtained with the cortical model, we observe the conservation of the image structure along the rotational movement, while in the standard 2-d optimal transport the basic shape is lost.
-Therefore, lifting the input via Gabor filters and moving the output function through optimal transport tools, seems to allow an effective image deformation preserving the fundamental aspects of rigid motion.
+Therefore, lifting the input via Gabor filters and moving the output function through optimal transport tools, seems to allow an effective image deformation preserving the fundamental aspects of rigid rotational motion.

+If we consider a rigid translation, our procedure works well in the case of simple shapes that are moved along their principal direction, as it is the case for the `I' shape in Figure \ref{ishp}.